kubermatic/machine-controller/docs/proxmox.md

 ha-manager add vm:$INSTANCE_ID -state stopped
 ```

-### Cloud-Init user-data
+### Cloud-init user-data

 Proxmox currently does not support the upload of "snippets" via API, but these snippets are used for
 cloud-init user-data which are required for the machine-controller to function.
 This provider
-implementation needs to copy the generated user-data yaml file to every proxmox node where a VM is
+implementation needs to copy the generated user-data yaml file via SFTP to every proxmox node where
-created or migrated to.
+a VM is created or migrated to.
+For this to work, make sure that:

-* A storage needs to be enabled for content `snippets` (e.g. `local`)
+* A storage is enabled for content `snippets` (e.g. `local`)
-* SSH private key of a user that exists on all nodes and has write permission to the path where
+* You have the SSH private key of a user that exists on all nodes which has write permission to the
-snippets are stored (e.g. `/var/lib/vz/snippets`)
+path where snippets are stored (e.g. `/var/lib/vz/snippets`)